omari-kd/Environmental-Impact-on-Food-Production/README.md

 Another sustainable practice is organic coffee bean farming, that can drastically reduce coffee's environmental impact.
 Organic methods avoid the use of synthetic fertilisers and pesticides, unlike traditional coffee farming.
 According to Green Bean Coffee (2025), these chemicals pose a threat to aquatic life and contaminate water bodies.
 Organic farming not only protect the ecological balance of the various areas coffee is grown in but also helps to preserves our water sources.

+## Strategies for fresh water withdrawal for fish farming

+According to Food and Agriculture Organisation (FAO), sustainability fish farming requires careful water management, focusing on minimising water withdrawal and maximising water reuse through practices like recirculating aquaculture systems and water treatment, while also considering the environmental impact of different farming methods

 # References
 - Beef Research Council. (n.d.).
 Environmental footprint of beef production.
 Retrieved from https://www.beefresearch.ca/topics/environmental-footprint-of-beef-production/#:~:text=The%20beef%20environmental%20footprint%20has,produced%20by%20plants%20and%20animals.
 - World Wildlife Fund.
 (2025).
 Beef production and its environmental impact.
 Retrieved from https://www.worldwildlife.org/industries/beef#:~:text=Beef%20production%20has%20a%20considerable,emissions%20from%20human%2Drelated%20activities.